Trump lashes out at Black Lives Matter, accuses one member of ‘treason’

 In the interview, he said the goal was to protect lives, not to hurt police officers, and called criticism of those efforts hypocritical.
 “We talk about uplifting and upholding the Second Amendment, but it seems to be the hypocrisy of America that when black people start talking about arming themselves and defending themselves, [that] talk is ‘violent’,” Newsome said in the segment.
 “But when white people grab assault rifles and go to our nation’s, their state capitals, it’s all good.”

+Newsome responded directly to Trump’s tweet, calling the president “a terrible and racist leader.”

+“Black people riot we are terrorist.
+White people do it and they are ‘sports fans‘ celebrating a championship,” Newsome tweeted.
+“Don’t be mad bc I point out your hypocrisy.”

 Trump has accused at least 12 American citizens of treason since he became president.
 But some Trump critics argue that the president’s defense of Confederate symbols is tantamount to supporting treason.
-The anti-Trump group, The Lincoln Project, began airing an ad last week called, “Treason,” that shows Trump supporters dressed in and carrying the Confederate flag.
+An anti-Trump group, the Lincoln Project, began airing an ad last week called “Treason,” which shows Trump supporters dressed in and carrying the Confederate flag.

-The second tweet appears to reference a story published in the New York Post on Wednesday that claims New York Mayor Bill de Blasio (D) wants to commission a mural on Fifth Avenue in front of Trump Tower similar to the one Washington, D.C.
-Mayor Muriel E. Bowser had painted on a street that leads to the White House.
+The second tweet appears to reference a story published in the New York Post on Wednesday that reports New York Mayor Bill de Blasio (D) wants to commission a mural on Fifth Avenue in front of Trump Tower similar to the one Washington, D.C.
+Mayor Muriel E. Bowser (D) had painted on a street that leads to the White House.

-The chant, “pigs in a blanket, fry ‘em like bacon,” was heard at a Black Lives Matters protest in 2015 and has been a source of controversy ever since.
+The chant, “pigs in a blanket, fry ‘em like bacon,” was heard at a Black Lives Matter protest in 2015 and has been a source of controversy ever since.
 The protest organizers at the time denied that it was intended to incite violence and was rather a commentary on police who kill civilians.

 Trump’s vilification of the movement comes as the public increasingly supports its mission.
-According to a Washington Post/Ipsos poll released earlier this week, more than 60 percent of Americans believe blacks are treated less fairly than whites, that the country needs to continue working for equal rights and disapprove of how Trump has handled the protests after Floyd’s death nearly a month ago.
+According to a recent Washington Post/Ipsos poll, more than 60 percent of Americans believe black people are treated less fairly by police than white people, think the country needs to continue working for equal rights and disapprove of how Trump has handled the protests after Floyd’s death nearly a month ago.

 The survey also found that 57 percent of Americans believe Trump is biased against black people while 40 percent do not.